Augustus (Gus) Maples

 When I look back on my undergraduate studies, I cannot imagine a truly fulfilling education had I not been involved in the Lott Leadership Institute.
 Studying public policy leadership opened doors for me to study abroad in Ecuador and South Africa.
-Back in Oxford, class sizes are small enough to afford engaging discussions about policy ideas and the writings of political theorists.
-This all helped prepare me for an internship on Capitol Hill with Senator Thad Cochran.
+Class sizes are small enough to afford engaging discussions about policy ideas and the writings of political theorists.
+This helped prepare me for an internship on Capitol Hill with Senator Thad Cochran.
 Now working full time in Washington, my professional network includes many former classmates.

 During my internship I caught Potomac Fever, and moved to Washington after graduation to work at Student Veterans of America.
-There I helped veterans who serve our country navigate the transition back to civilian life as college students using their G.I. bill benefits.
-When Senator Cochran became Chairman of the U.S. Senate Appropriations Committee, he hired me to work on the Transportation & Housing Appropriations Subcommittee.
-In my current role with Appropriations I advise Subcommittee Chairman Susan Collins on funding programs for highways and bridges, vehicle safety, and numerous housing programs.
+There I helped veterans who served our country navigate the transition back to civilian life as college students using their GI Bill benefits.
+When Senator Cochran became Chairman of the U.S. Senate Appropriations Committee, he hired me to work on the Transportation & Housing Appropriations Subcommittee where I advised Subcommittee Chairman Susan Collins on funding programs for highways and bridges, vehicle safety, and numerous housing programs.”